 Westmorland is a very small city located in the state of California.
 With a population of 1,981 people and just one neighborhood, Westmorland is the 665th largest community in California.

-When you are in Westmorland, you'll notice that it is more blue-collar than most other communities in America.
-47.91% of Westmorland’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Westmorland is generally considered to be a blue-collar town.
+47.91% of the Westmorland workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Westmorland is a city of farmers, fishers, or foresters, service providers, and managers.
 There are especially a lot of people living in Westmorland who work in farm management occupations (28.23%), healthcare suport services (9.94%), and management occupations (9.34%).

 The per capita income in Westmorland in 2022 was $14,375, which is low income relative to California and the nation.
 This equates to an annual income of $57,500 for a family of four.
 However, Westmorland contains both very wealthy and poor people as well.
 Westmorland also has one of the higher rates of people living in poverty in the nation, with 49.32% of its population below the federal poverty line.